Diffusion Model in Latent Space for Medical Image Segmentation Task: Related Work

-\textbf{Deep Generative Models} are models initially developed for image synthesis tasks.
-Among them, VAE~\cite{vae}, which rely on probabilistic latent variable modeling, and GAN~\cite{gan}, which learn through adversarial training, laid the foundation.
-Meanwhile, DM~\cite{ddpm}, which produce images by gradually adding noise through a Markov chain process, have recently achieved state-of-the-art performance across various tasks, often matching or surpassing the most advanced GAN techniques~\cite{improved_ddpm, diffusion_beat_gan}.
-By incorporating conditioning into the generation process, several diffusion-based models have been applied to medical image segmentation.
-Specifically, EnsembleDiff~\cite{ensemblediff} combines medical images with noisy images using a concatenation operation during denoising, while SegDiff~\cite{segdiff} adds (rather than concatenates) the input image after it passes through a convolutional encoder.
-MedSegDiff~\cite{medsegdiff} and MedSegDiff-v2~\cite{medsegdiffv2} further leverage the Feature Frequency Parser to mitigate high-frequency noise and employ the Spectrum-Space Transformer for semantic feature interaction.
-Furthermore, diffusion models have been integrated with VAEs, as in Stable Diffusion~\cite{ldm}, performing forward and reverse processes in latent space to train the denoising model and synthesize new data.
-This approach has achieved success in image inpainting, class-conditional image synthesis, and other tasks, including text-to-image synthesis, unconditional image generation, and super-resolution~\cite{brain_ldm, align_ldm, ldm}.
-Inspired by this, we adopt a latent diffusion approach for medical image segmentation, called MedSegLatDiff.
-Its stochastic sampling allows generation of multiple segmentation outputs per image, capturing variability similar to that of a group of doctors.
-This makes it well-suited for handling ambiguous and challenging medical data.
+\textbf{Deep Generative Models} were initially developed for image generation and synthesis, but their ability to learn underlying data distributions has recently drawn increasing attention in medical image segmentation and uncertainty modeling.
+Among them, Variational Autoencoders (VAEs)~\cite{vae}, which rely on probabilistic latent variable modeling, and Generative Adversarial Networks (GANs)~\cite{gan}, which learn through adversarial training, laid the foundation for modern deep generative modeling.
+More recently, diffusion models (DMs)~\cite{ddpm}, which generate images by gradually adding and then removing noise through a Markov chain process, have achieved state-of-the-art performance across various tasks, often matching or surpassing advanced GAN techniques~\cite{diffusion_beat_gan}.
+By incorporating conditioning into the generation process, several diffusion-based models have been successfully applied to various domains, including medical image segmentation.
+For example, EnsembleDiff~\cite{ensemblediff} conditions the diffusion process by concatenating medical images with their noisy counterparts during denoising, whereas SegDiff~\cite{segdiff} adds (rather than concatenates) the input image via element-wise addition after passing it through a convolutional encoder.
+Notably, MedSegDiff~\cite{medsegdiff} and MedSegDiff-v2~\cite{medsegdiffv2} further introduce a Feature Frequency Parser to mitigate high-frequency noise and employ a Spectrum-Space Transformer to enhance semantic feature interaction.
+Other conditioning approaches include guided diffusion for universal anatomical segmentation~\cite{salsi2025guided} and prompt-guided variants such as ProGiDiff~\cite{progidiff}, which adapt pre-trained latent diffusion models for flexible conditioning.
+In parallel, applications of diffusion models have continued to evolve to alleviate the computational burden.
+Two major directions have emerged: performing the diffusion process in a low-dimensional latent space, as exemplified by Stable Diffusion~\cite{ldm}, and accelerating the inference process through improved sampling strategies such as DDIM~\cite{ddim} and PLMS~\cite{liu2022pseudo}.
+The former has proven effective for a wide range of tasks, including image inpainting, class-conditional synthesis, text-to-image generation, unconditional image generation, and super-resolution~\cite{brain_ldm, align_ldm, ldm}.
+The latter direction has been widely explored in medical image segmentation.
+For instance, LSegDiff~\cite{lsegdiff} proposes a fast latent diffusion model evaluated on polyp and skin lesion segmentation tasks, while LDSeg~\cite{ldseg} introduces an end-to-end conditional latent diffusion framework that leverages low-dimensional shape manifolds for multi-modal segmentation, achieving faster sampling and reduced memory consumption than pixel-space diffusion methods.